openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 The other option is to enable Bluetooth PAN tethering on your phone and have your OpenAPS rig connect to it.
 Battery drain is minimal and the phone can still connect to a normal WiFi network for internet access when available as well as to 3G/4G networks when WiFi is not available.
 (Some users have their OpenAPS rig permanently tethered to their Android phone.
 The drawback is that connecting to the rig via SSH in this configuration is only possible by using an SSH app on the phone or by connecting it to a computer using a USB cable)

-Instructions on both Wifi and Bluetooth tethering can be found in the main OpenAPS documentation.
+Instructions on both WiFi and Bluetooth tethering can be found in the main OpenAPS documentation.

 ##### Configuring the xDrip+ Android app
 First, determine your OpenAPS rig's IP address within your "personal" network.
 If you can open a terminal session to your rig via serial, then `ifconfig wlan0` (when using the WiFi hostpost option) or `ifconfig bnep0` (when using bluetooth tethering) will display your IP address.
 Alternatively, you can use an Android app - there are lots of "Network IP Scanner" apps in the Play store.
 The Hurricane Electric Network Tools app works with both the WiFi hotspot and BT tethering options.